Metal & Jewelry Arts

 The closest comparable data for the 6 Digit Course Metal & Jewelry Arts is from the 2 Digit Course Visual & Performing Arts.

-The most common occupations Visual & Performing Arts majors, by number of employees, are Graphic designers, Elementary & middle school teachers, and Postsecondary teachers.
+The most common occupations for Visual & Performing Arts majors, by number of employees, are Graphic designers, Elementary & middle school teachers, and Other managers.

 View Data